Steven Spielberg: 2013–present: Recent work

-Spielberg directed the science fiction Ready Player One (2018), adapted from the novel of the same name by Ernest Cline.
+Spielberg directed Ready Player One (2018), adapted from Ernest Cline's novel.
 It stars Tye Sheridan, Olivia Cooke, Ben Mendelsohn, Lena Waithe, T.J.
-Miller, Simon Pegg, and Mark Rylance.
+Miller, Simon Pegg and Mark Rylance.
 The plot takes place in 2045 when much of humanity uses virtual reality to escape the real world.
 Ready Player One began production in July 2016, and was intended to be released on December 15, 2017, but was moved to March 2018 to avoid competition with Star Wars: The Last Jedi.
 It premiered at the 2018 South by Southwest film festival.
-Spielberg's direction was praised along with the action scenes and visual effects, but many critics thought the film was too long and overused 1980s nostalgia.
+Spielberg's direction was praised along with the action scenes and visual effects, but many critics thought it was too long and overused 1980s nostalgia.

-In 2019, Spielberg filmed West Side Story, an adaptation of the musical of the same name.
-It stars Ansel Elgort and Rachel Zegler in her film debut with Ariana DeBose, David Alvarez, Mike Faist, and Rita Moreno in supporting roles.
-Written by Tony Kushner, the film stays true to the 1950s setting.
-West Side Story was released in December 2021 to positive reviews and received seven Academy Award nominations including Best Picture, and Best Director.
+In 2019, Spielberg filmed West Side Story, an adaptation of the musical by Leonard Bernstein and Stephen Sondheim.
+It stars Ansel Elgort and Rachel Zegler in her film debut, with Ariana DeBose, David Alvarez, Mike Faist and Rita Moreno in supporting roles.
+Written by Tony Kushner, the film stays true to the original 1950s setting.
+West Side Story was released in December 2021 to positive reviews and received seven Academy Award nominations, including Best Picture and Best Director.
 Spielberg also received nominations from the Golden Globe Awards, Directors Guild of America, and Critics' Choice Movie Awards.
 The Economist praised the choreography, stating that it "stunningly melds beauty and violence".
-In March 2022, Spielberg said that West Side Story would be the last musical he will direct.
+In March 2022, Spielberg said that West Side Story would be his last musical.

-Spielberg's 2022 film The Fabelmans is a fictionalized account of his own adolescence, which he wrote with Tony Kushner.
-Gabriel LaBelle plays Sammy Fabelman, a character inspired by Spielberg, while Michelle Williams plays Sammy's mother Mitzi Fabelman, Paul Dano plays Burt Fabelman, his father, Seth Rogen plays Bennie Loewy, Burt's best friend and co-worker who becomes Sammy's surrogate uncle, and Judd Hirsch as Mitzi's Uncle Boris.
-Filming began in Los Angeles in July 2021, and the film premiered at the 2022 Toronto International Film Festival on September 10, Spielberg's first appearance at that festival.
+Spielberg's The Fabelmans (2022) is a self-portrait of the director as a young man, which he wrote with Kushner.
+Gabriel LaBelle plays Sammy Fabelman, an aspiring filmmaker.
+Michelle Williams plays his mother, Mitzi; Paul Dano his father, Burt; Seth Rogen plays Burt's best friend Bennie Loewy and Judd Hirsch plays Mitzi's Uncle Boris.
+It features a cameo from David Lynch.
+Filming began in Los Angeles in July 2021, and it premiered at the 2022 Toronto International Film Festival on September 10, Spielberg's debut at that festival.
 It received widespread critical acclaim and won the festival's People's Choice Award.
 It received a limited theatrical release on November 11, 2022, by Universal Pictures, before expanding wide on November 23.